When destitute small towns mean dangerous tap water

 “It was sickening, literally a headache and it disrupted everything,” she said.
 “Out of nowhere, the water would be gone, and we’d have no idea when it’d be back.”

 While failures of big city water systems attract the attention, it’s small communities like Keystone, West Virginia, that more often are left unprotected by destitute and unmaintained water providers.
-Small water providers rack up roughly twice as many health violations as big cities on average, an analysis of thousands of records over the last three years by The Associated Press shows.
+Small providers rack up roughly twice as many health violations as big cities on average, an analysis of thousands of records over the last three years by The Associated Press shows.
 In that time, small water providers violated the Safe Drinking Water Act’s health standards nearly 9,000 times.
-They were also frequently the very worst performers.
+They were also frequently the worst performers.
 Federal law allows authorities to force changes on water utilities, but they rarely do, even for the worst offenders.

 “We’re talking about things that we’ve known in drinking water for a century, that we have an expectation in this country that everybody should be afforded,” said Chad Seidel, president of a water consulting company.